 Woodsman .22LR Pistol

-John Moses Browning intended the the Woodsman as a target pistol, but the slim, handy .22 quickly became popular with small game hunters, campers and just about everyone else.
-Colt made the Woodsman in various models with 4 1/2 and 6-inch barrels, in addition to variants such as the Huntsman and Targetsman.
+John Moses Browning intended the Woodsman as a target pistol, but the slim, handy .22 quickly became popular with small game hunters, campers and just about everyone else.
+Colt made the Woodsman in a range of models with 4½ and 6-inch barrels, in addition to variants such as the Huntsman and Targetsman.
 The guns were discontinued in 1977.

 1903 and 1908 Pocket Hammerless